 1 In 3 Women Has Experienced Workplace Harassment, According to Survey!

 People wonder whether she has fabricated a story to sabotage the position of her coworker or just overreacting to a friendly compliment.

 But on the other side, she is experiencing a psychological and emotional trauma nobody can ever imagine.
 This trauma leaves her struggling with a never-ending state of anxiety and upsetting emotions.

-Workplace harassment has been an ongoing issue since decades when businesses first began, and males rule the workforce.
-It’s not just women off course, victims can be both, men and women.
-But on the serious note, females are 5 times more likely to be harassed than males, which is definitely a big point of concern.
+Workplace harassment has been an ongoing issue for decades when businesses first began, and males rule the workforce.
+It’s not just women of course, victims can be both, men and women.
+But on a serious note, females are 5 times more likely to be harassed than males, which is definitely a big point of concern.

 An amendment was introduced in the National Assembly bill 2010, which says that with regards to workplace harassment, employers are responsible to provide strong protection to a wide array of employees without any gender discrimination.
 It’s important to incorporate these policies and in case of violation, serious actions should be taken to reduce the toxic and unproductive work culture.

 Make sure you have zero tolerance written in your policy.

 Common types of harassment: